-The mission of Title I in District 622 is to help struggling students develop the skills and confidence they need to fully access classroom instruction and achieve academic success.
+The mission of Title l in District 622 is to help struggling students develop the skills and confidence they need to fully access classroom instruction and achieve academic success.

-District 622 has elected to serve its qualified elementary schools with Title I. Eight of our nine elementary schools receive Title I funds.
+District 622 has elected to serve its qualified elementary schools with Title I. All seven of our elementary schools receive Title I funds.

 Title I School-Wide Programs (SWP)

-All of District 622's Title I schools are School-Wide Title I (SWP) programs.
+Seven of the District 622's Title I schools are School-Wide Title I (SWP) programs.
 School-Wide programs are Title I schools with Free-Reduced Price Lunch rates greater than 40% that design and implement a school reform plan aimed at improving overall education, while still focusing on students at risk of not meeting standards.
 SWP status allows schools more flexibility in using Title I funds.
-For example, SWP staff funded by Title I dollars can work with any student in the school, where in a targeted assistance program, they are only allowed to work with students identified as at risk.
+For example, SWP staff funded by Title I dollars can work with any student within the school.

 Non-Public Schools and Title I

 Eligible students in non-public schools in District 622's boundaries are also eligible for Title I services from the district.
-Students in five non-public schools will receive District 622 Title I services during the 2019-2020 school year.
+Students in four non-public schools will receive District 622 Title I services during the 2022-2023 school year.